Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measure equivalence rigidity and applications

 The actions $G_1\actson X_1$ and $G_2\actson X_2$ are \emph{stably orbit equivalent} if there exist Borel subsets $Y_1\subseteq X_1$ and $Y_2\subseteq X_2$ of positive measure and a measure-scaling isomorphism $f:Y_1\to Y_2$ such that for a.e.\ $y\in Y_1$, one has Virtually conjugate actions are always stably orbit equivalent.

-It turns out that two countable groups are measure equivalent if and only if they admit essentially free ergodic measure-preserving actions by Borel automorphisms on standard probability spaces which are stably orbit equivalent (see e.g.\ \cite[Theorem~2.5]{Fur-survey}), so Theorem~\ref{theo:main-artin} yields the following.
+It turns out that two countable groups are measure equivalent if and only if they admit essentially free ergodic measure-preserving actions by Borel automorphisms on standard probability spaces which are stably orbit equivalent (see \cite{Fur-oe} and \cite[Theorem~2.1]{Gab2}), so all our theorems on measure equivalence rigidity can be rephrased in this language.

-\begin{theo} Let $G_1$ and $G_2$ be two $2$-dimensional Artin groups of hyperbolic type with defining graphs $\Gamma_1$ and $\Gamma_2$.
-Assume that $G_1$ and $G_2$ have stably orbit equivalent ergodic measure-preserving essentially free actions by Borel automorphisms on standard probability spaces $X_1$ and $X_2$.